Installing and Configuring GCP Stackdriver Nozzle for PCF

 Cloud Foundry API Endpoint: Enter the URL of the API endpoint for your PCF deployment.
 This value is

 https://api.YOUR-SYSYTEM-DOMAIN.
 To determine your system domain, see the Domains pane in the Elastic Runtime tile.
-For an example, see Step 5: Configure Domains in the Deploying Elastic Runtime on AWS topic.
+For an example, see Step 5: Configure Domains in Deploying Elastic Runtime on AWS.

 Events to Subscribe to: Enter a comma separated list, without spaces, of the Loggregator events you want to ingest into Stackdriver.

 UAA Username/UAA Password: If you created a username and password in Create a UAA User Account then enter it here.
 Otherwise leave this field blank to use the default credentials provided by Elastic Runtime.

 Skip SSL validation on Cloud Foundry API Endpoint: For a production environment, set to